top of page

 You choose

 Allow your body to decide where it wants to go tawards a a shape.
 If at any time you are not sure a shape is right for your body, either take rest or ask for an alternative.
 Forcing your body to a place it doesn’t want to go is counterproductive.
-And if your body has further to go - don't hold back!
+Of course - if your body has further to go - don't hold back!

 Attend to your breath